jeong-tae/tensorflow_tutorial2/README.md

 demo:
 >>python main.py test/daisy.jpg

-to demo, type in file_path as a third argument. demo should be excuted after train.
+For demo, type in file_path as a third argument. demo should be excuted after train.